page provides information on the

-Used on certain solemn occasions when the mantum is not used (or as an option to it), the cappa magna of the Patriarch is red with a 21-foot train.
-The winter hood is in white fur in the specific design used by the Imperial Patriarchate, and the form used by the archfather is longer, approximately somewhat longer than elbow length.
+Used on certain solemn occasions when the mantum is not used, the cappa magna of the patriarch is red with a 21-foot train.
+The winter hood is in white fur in the specific design in the style of a cappuccio used by the Anglican Patriarchate, and the form used by the archfather is longer, approximately somewhat longer than elbow length.
 The summer hood is in matching red cloth and is of the usual shorter length.
-During penitential rites and when participating in the Office of Matins in the cappa magna, the hood is worn up over the head.
-It is typically only used when officiating at matins, at solemn penitential rites, and during the Sacred Triduum of Holy Week.
+It is only worn on the Vigil of Christmas, during the Sacred Triduum (except before and during the mass of Holy Thursday), during Rites of the Dead, on Ash Wednesday, during Penitential Rites, and at solemn matins throughout the year.
+Thus it is only worn with the hood up over the head according to tradition and norms.

-The winter form of the mozzetta used by the archfather is in cardinalatial scarlet wool or silk with white fur trim, and with a hood.
-It is worn during the winter half year, i.e., from I Vespers of the Feast of St. Catherine through I Vespers of the Feast of the Ascension.
+The winter form of the mozzetta used by the archfather is in scarlet wool or silk with white fur trim, and with a hood.
+It is worn during the winter half year, i.e., from I Vespers of the Feast of St. Catherine through Holy Saturday.

 Winter Fur Mozzetta